ddantas/visiongl/README.txt

 Go to the root directory of the project and run: cmake .

-Depending on what generator you have configured it'll create a solution or a project or a MinGW Makefile.
-Only tested with Microsoft Visual Studio 2010 as generator.
+Depending on the compiler you have installed, cmake will create a solution, a project or a MinGW Makefile.
+The generator works with Microsoft Visual Studio 2010.
 In this case, a solution will be built using the name "visiongl", just open the solution as usual on Visual Studio, and compile it, you're done.

-If you're willing to use Visual Studio 2010 as generator, use the following command:
+If you want to use Visual Studio 2010, use the following command:

 cmake . -G "Visual Studio 10"